Ikea's 2020 Collections Were Made To Solve Your Small Apartment Woes

 Ikea’s annual Democratic Design Days is a two-day event where the Swedish design brand shares big news on upcoming projects and efforts.
 This year, we learned that the collaboration with Solange Knowles’ creative agency, Saint Heron, is well under way.
 Ikea fans can also look forward to exciting artists collaborations with a renewed commitment to using recycled materials and making more accessible furniture.

-But a good portion of Ikea’s forthcoming collections center the plight of the overcharged and square footage-deficient city apartment dweller.
-Earlier this year, Ikea’s first New York City outpost was revealed to be a Planning Studio specifically focused on solving the New York renter’s dilemma.
+But a good portion of Ikea’s forthcoming collections centre on the plight of the overcharged and square footage-deficient city apartment dweller.
+Earlier this year, Ikea’s first New York City outpost was revealed to be a Planning Studio specifically focused on solving the city renter’s dilemma.
 The planning studio had solutions for everything from oddly-shaped pre-war apartments to overly-strict landlords.
 Here are four Ikea collections you can hope will help take your small city apartment to the next level in 2020.

 Advertisement